Stuycs-K/final-project-dickerson-andrew-lim-benjamin/WORKLOG.md

 - Implemented basic boss enemy extension.
 - Changed boss spawning method to also change players current room to center room, position to below boss, and to change all surrounding doors to walls.

+### 5/31/24

+- Added a basic health bar that changes color based on percentage of player hp.

+### 6/1/24

+- Fixed issue where game crashes on boss spawn.
+- Moved initialization of map rooms and all images to seperate files for visibility.
+- Added player model that changes based on direction of movement.
+- Issue with image loading causing game to run very slow.

 ## Benjamin Lim

 ### 5/22/24